ben-jacobson/non_blocking_timers/README.md

 - non_blocking_timer timer_array[]: Timer Object (see above)
 - unsigned int _end_after: How long before the digitalWrite is triggered
 - uint32_t _ulPin: The pin you wish to toggle.
-E.g D13
+E.g digital pin 13
 - uint32_t _ulVal: The value you wish to write, E.g HIGH